hkoosha/homer2/README.md

 ## What?

-Homer2, Running on a Raspberry Pi Pico, reads air quality monitoring sensors and sends to VictoriaMetrics / Prometheus and finally graphs them on Grafana.
+Homer2, running on a Raspberry Pi Pico, reads air quality monitoring sensors and sends the readings to Victoria Metrics, and finally graphs them on Grafana.

-Raspberry Pi ansible configuration also included (for Grafana and VictoriaMetrics).
+Raspberry Pi Ansible configuration also included (for Grafana and Victoria Metrics).

 Sensors: